spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-order-management-promotions-and-discounts-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that the plugins work correctly:

-1. [Create a discount](/docs/pbc/all/discount-management/{{site.version}}/base-shop/manage-in-the-back-office/create-discounts.html) and define its condition as a query string with a *customer-order-count* field.
+1. [Create a discount](/docs/pbc/all/discount-management/{{site.version}}/base-shop/manage-in-the-back-office/create-discounts.html) and define its condition as a query string with a `customer-order-count` field.
-2. Login as a customer with orders number that fulfils the discount condition.
+2. Log in as a customer with a number of orders that fulfills the discount condition.
 3. Add any product to the cart.
 4. Verify that the discount is applied to the cart.